 - Use with caution in patients with severe active ulcerative colitis.

-- Use with caution in patients with impaired gag reflex as they may be at risk for regurgitation or aspiration during administration of CLENPIQ.
+- Patients with impaired gag reflex are at risk for regurgitation or aspiration during administration of CLENPIQ.
+Observe these patients during administration of CLENPIQ.

 - CLENPIQ can reduce the absorption of co-administered drugs.
 Do not take oral medications within one hour of starting CLENPIQ.
 Administer tetracycline and fluoroquinolone antibiotics, iron, digoxin, chlorpromazine and penicillamine, at least 2 hours before and not less than 6 hours after administration of CLENPIQ to avoid chelation with magnesium.